LarsBreum/WebprogrammingLab2/README.md

 Authours: Lars Breum Hansen, Elham Tayebi

+# Reflection Questions

+## Q1

+As an alternative to the function component above you can use a class component: class ComposeSalad extends react.Component {}.
+Is there a difference between class components and function components concerning features (use cases where only one of them can be used)?

+Answer: Vet inte

+## Q2

+The render function must be a pure function of props and the component state, the values returned by useState().
+What happens if the output of the render function is depending on other data that changes over time?

+Answer:

+## Q3

+In the code above, the foundations array is computed every time the component is rendered.
+The inventory changes very infrequent so this is inefficient.
+Can you cache foundations so it is only computed when props.inventory changes?

+Asnwer: Yes.
+Don't know how though.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).